cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 !!! tip "Skip CI Completely"
     Simply include `[skip ci]` or `[ci skip]` in your commit message in order to skip CI execution for a commit completely.

-    If you push multiple commits at the same time, only commit message of `HEAD` will be checked for `[skip ci]` or `[ci skip]`.
+    If you push multiple commits at the same time, only the commit message of `HEAD` will be checked for `[skip ci]` or `[ci skip]`.

 ### Supported Operators